Mech0z/GitHubGuidelines/README.md

 ## Subject / Header

 #### Types
-The make it easier to look in Git log and search across the codebase we make the following types that are prefixed in the subject, our example is copied from [this](https://cdn.hashnode.com/res/hashnode/image/upload/v1577374984862/Q7QGKgtEB.png?auto=compress) they are on purpose shortend to not "steal" from the maximum of 50 characters.
+To make it easier to look in Git log and search across the codebase we make the following types that are prefixed in the subject, our example is copied from [this](https://cdn.hashnode.com/res/hashnode/image/upload/v1577374984862/Q7QGKgtEB.png?auto=compress) they are on purpose shortend to not "steal" from the maximum of 50 characters.

 Also only 1 type should be used, if the code contains both a feature and a bug fix, those should be 2 different commits.